Zeeeepa/xyops/docs/sso.md

 2. **Create your Organization**
 	- In the SSOReady portal, create an Organization.
 	- Set or note its `organization_external_id` (e.g., `acme`).
-	- You’ll pass this value on the authorization request so SSOReady knows *which* SAML connection to use.
+	- You'll pass this value on the authorization request so SSOReady knows *which* SAML connection to use.
 3. **Create a "SAML OAuth Client"**
 	- Go to "API Keys", then "Create SAML OAuth Client".
 	- Copy these values: